alicefahey/global-services/app/services/_wash/wash-m40_en.md

 **Total:** 4-6 people.

-**Compostion:** Team Leader, 1-2 WASH or Chemical Engineer, 1 Technician/Plumber, 1 Logistic/Admin/Finance.
+**Composition:** Team Leader, 1-2 WASH or Chemical Engineer, 1 Technician/Plumber, 1 Logistic/Admin/Finance.

 _In addition to the above team, local staff is normally contracted to assist in other areas such as security, set up of the water treatment camps, maintenance, truck drivers, etc._